playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 Finally, we return the `ScriptObject` variable.

-## Built-in script methods

-Here is a list of all methods of a Script that are called by the engine if they exist, in the order that they are called.

-`initialize()`

-This is the first method called on a script after all Entities are loaded and its called only once.
-Use it for initialization.

-`onEnable()`

-Called whenever the Script Component that this script is attached to or its Entity get enabled.
-Also called right after the `initialize` method.
-Use this for things that should happen every time the Script Component or Entity get enabled.

-`postInitialize()`

-Called only once after `onEnable`.
-Use this to order initialization of different scripts for example you might want some scripts to initialize after a different script has been initialized.

-`update(dt)`

-Called every frame with the time in seconds that passed since the last update in the variable `dt`.
-Use this for things that should run continuously like moving objects, applying forces, checking for input etc. If you don't need an update method then delete it for better performance.

-`postUpdate(dt)`

-Called every frame after the `update` method with the same `dt` as the `update` method.
-Use this to perform actions needed after the `update` step, for example Camera scripts that follow Entities should be moved in `postUpdate` because they might be tracking Entities that have moved in `update`.

-`onDisable()`

-Called when the Script Component that this script is attached to or its Entity get disabled.
-Also called right before the `destroy` method.
-Use this for things that should happen every time the Script Component or Entity get disabled.

-`destroy()`

-Called when the Script Component that this script is attached to or its Entity get destroyed.
-Use this to clean up.

-`onAttributeChanged(name, oldValue, newValue)`

-Called when the value of a [Script Attribute][3] is changed from the Editor.
-The name of the attribute and its old and new values are passed in the method.
-Use this to update your script if an attribute changes.

 ## A complete example

 Here is a complete script, try saving it to a file and attaching it to an Entity in a pack.